ViktorDiy/FLSUN-V400-extra-MOS-outputs-for-Chamber-FAN-control/README.md

 ![image](https://github.com/ViktorDiy/FLSUN-V400-extra-MOS-outputs-for-Chamber-FAN-control/assets/147925158/2c46a808-5b4b-4f50-9356-8bff2c00dd59)

 Driver slot should be in STEP/DIR mode (not in UART, not in SPI).
-You can setup it by jampers positions on picture below.
+You can setup it by jumpers positions on picture below.
 MKS Robin NANO v2 pinout with pins that we need for this setup:
 ![image](https://github.com/ViktorDiy/FLSUN-V400-extra-MOS-outputs-for-Chamber-FAN-control/assets/147925158/bc5693fb-44f5-4bcb-9c13-920fd20fe80a)